dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control/IDOR/IDOR_LAB/How-To-Hunt-For-IDORs.md

 <h1>Is The Object Identifier Iterable?</h1>

 When you discover an IDOR, you want to check if the object identifier is an iterable value.
 Even if the object identifier is a UUID (or a different type of complex value) you should still try an iterable integer in the request and see if the server accepts the request.
-Sometimes your object will also have an iterable object identifier, you can search through Burpsuite HTTP History and check for this.
-Becareful not to modify any data other then data owned by your test accounts when you are testing on real bug bounty targets.
+Sometimes your object will also have an iterable object identifier, you can search through Burpsuite HTTP History and check for this. <mark>Becareful not to modify any data other then data owned by your test accounts when you are testing on real bug bounty targets.</mark>

 In our case, the postId is a Universally Unique Identifier (UUID), which is not an iterable value.
 If the postId were an iterable value, like "postId":1, "postId":2 or "postId":67 then we could use a tool like FFUF to enumerate through object identifiers, effecting many, or all posts on the platform.